FunctionMayBeStatic/XGBS/README.md

 *Overall structure of XGBS*
 ![XGBS](images/xgbs-overall-structure.png "XGBS")

-# Installation
+## 📦️ Installation
 > XGBS has only been tested on Python==3.9.18.

 > Other Python versions should be able to run, please try to use Python >= 3.9.

 ```
 pip install xgbs
 ```
-Or you can run XGBS directly from the source code.
+Or you can run XGBS directly from the source code:
 ```
 git clone xxxx
 cd ./xgbs